How AI Agents and Copilot Studio Redefine Automation

 This article looks at how Copilot agents modernise processes to scale AI impact.

-In contrast, agents operate at scale on behalf of teams alongside people to manage business processes with additional automation.
+In contrast, bots and agents operate at scale on behalf of teams alongside people to manage business processes with additional automation.

 What are Autonomous Agents?